-Tickets for school children and their parents to come and view the films are just 50p each and can be booked on a first come, first serve basis on the Phoenix website.
+Tickets for school children and their parents to come and view the films were just 50p each.

 Eco-Schools/Food for Life Celebration

-The Environmental Education Team and Food for Life will be celebrating all the hard work that schools have undertaken over the last 12 months.
-There will be a Teams presentation taking place on Thursday 23 September between 11am-12noon.
-The presentation will include pupils and staff from Abbey Mead Primary talking about their Eco-Schools work and Edible Playground.
-No need to sign up.
-Join using this Teams link from 10.55am.
+The Environmental Education Team and Food for Life celebrated all the hard work that schools undertook over the last 12 months.
+There was a Teams presentation on Thursday 23 September between 11am-12noon including pupils and staff from Abbey Mead Primary talking about their Eco-Schools work and Edible Playground.

 Great Big Climate March and Plastic Free Picnic

-A Great Big Climate March and picnic will be taking place on Friday 24 September.
+A Great Big Climate March and picnic took place on Friday 24 September.

-The plan is to get the people in power to listen to the importance of our environment, and urge them to protect it.
-The morning is what you make of it – you could do a litter pick around your school grounds, an upcycling workshop, a letter writing session to COP26 representatives, or anything else to make a change!
-This will lead into a climate march from 12 noon at Abbey Park, where you can show off your creativity and be part of the crowd.
-Afterwards, we will celebrate with a plastic free picnic at Abbey Park until 2:30pm.
+The plan was to get the people in power to listen to the importance of our environment, and urge them to protect it.
+This lead into a climate march from 12 noon at Abbey Park, where pupils showed off their creativity as part of the crowd.
+Afterwards, we celebrated with a plastic free picnic at Abbey Park until 2:30pm.

-A drone camera will also be used during the day to capture the event including an image of people spelling out "Green Week".
-Get ready to make some noise, and send a message - literally!
-Express your interest using this short eForm before Friday 10 September 2021.
+A drone camera was used during the day to capture the event including an image of people spelling out "Green Week" to literally send a message!

-An online news day in partnership with DocMedia Centre will be hosted on Wednesday 29 September, and will feature interviews with school staff and pupils, highlights of all the festival events, and Q&A sessions with the charity behind it all, the Climate Coalition.
-This will be hosted via Zoom and live streamed from 9:30am-2:30pm on our Facebook page.
+An online news day in partnership with DocMedia Centre was hosted on Wednesday 29 September, featuring interviews with school staff and pupils, highlights of all the festival events, and Q&A sessions with the charity behind it all, the Climate Coalition.
+This was hosted via Zoom and live streamed from 9:30am-2:30pm on our Facebook page.